checkly/docs.checklyhq.com/site/content/docs/alerting/webhooks.md

     parent: "Alerting"
 ---

-Webhooks allows you to POST custom payloads to any endpoint in your own infrastructure or a third party provider.
+Webhooks allow you to POST custom payloads to any endpoint in your own infrastructure or a third party provider.
 In a nutshell, you can:

 - Create a **custom URL** by adding in authentication tokens or other secrets.